 During times of operation Grace Raines and Laura Workman (Designated Safeguarding Leads) are available at all times to discuss safeguarding concerns.
-Grace's mobile is always available for emergencies- telephone number is 07719936140.

 If there is an incident the Principal will inform Ofsted of any allegations of serious harm or abuse by any person living, working, or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere).
-Countryside will follow the Government's statutory guidance "Working together to Safeguard Children- December 2023" https://assets.publishing.service.gov.uk/media/65cb4349a7ded0000c79e4e1/Workin g together to safeguard children 2023 - statutory guidance.pdf
+Countryside will follow the Government's statutory guidance "Working together to Safeguard Children- December 2023" https://assets.publishing.service.gov.uk/media/65cb4349a7ded0000c79e4e1/Working together to safeguard children 2023 - statutory guidance.pdf